 Applicants sign a contract with 4 Paws for Ability when they are accepted to the program.
 The fee for service is only one requirement of the contract.
 All requirements of the contract must be met to ensure a service dog is placed with the applicant.

-In addition to the fee for service, families must provide all the necessary pre-training information, attend all training sessions during a 9 day class in Xenia, OH (Alaska families are eligible to use 4 Paws Alaska), demonstrate proficiency in handling the service dog in public, and following placement, continue to meet the requirements of the final placement contract.
+In addition to the fee for service, families must provide all the necessary pre-training information, attend all training sessions during a 9 day class in Xenia, OH, demonstrate proficiency in handling the service dog in public, and following placement, continue to meet the requirements of the final placement contract.
 If you are unable to attend your 9 day training session, a dog will not be placed with you.
 A service dog is a medical device and 4 Paws for Ability will not hand over a medical device to a person untrained to successfully use that resource.

 If you fail to follow through on your contractual requirements for getting a service dog at any point during the entire process, from fundraising through yearly certification following placement, a service dog will not be placed or may be removed from your home.